Honors Program

 HONR 1101 Enduring Questions satisfies the Interdisciplinary signature element requirement of the Magis Core.
 Other Honors courses may fulfill signature elements of the core at the same time that they fulfill Magis Core and Honors Curriculum requirements, if the honors course has that signature element designation.

-For team-taught classes (HONR 1101 and any team-taught sections of HONR 2202), faculty teaching the course will collegially determine which Magis core area the course will fulfill.
+For team-taught classes (HONR 1101 and any team-taught sections of HONR 2202), faculty teaching the course will collegially determine which Magis core area the course will fulfill, and they will then follow the established approval process(es) for the relevant discipline(s).

 Each section of HONR 2202 Honors Seminar satisfies a designated Magis Core requirement based on the discipline of the course.
 In the case of History, Mathematics, Philosophy, and Religious Studies, the seminar may satisfy a Magis Core requirement in either the Orientation Tier or the Exploration Tier.